-In the fiscal 2021, the Company discontinued the stock remuneration plan using the BIP trust and introduced a PSU system.
 Under the Company's PSU system, which is intended to make officers conscious of sustainable improvement in corporate value and shareholder value, common stock of the Company is issued every year, in principle, in the number calculated in proportion to growth in the Company's share price (TSR: total shareholder return) during a period of three years.
-The method of calculating the number of stocks to be issued individually under the Company's PSU system is as follows:
+The method of calculating the number of stocks to be issued individually under the Company's PSU system is as follows: Effective from the 2025 Plan, the shares delivered shall be subject to restrictions on transfer, and the period of restriction on transfer shall be the period from the date of delivery of the shares to the date of retirement from the position of Director or Corporate Executive Officer, etc. of the Company or its wholly owned domestic subsidiary.

-[TSR Evaluation Period]

-TSR evaluation period for the FY2024 Plan will be from FY2024 to FY2026.
+[TSR Evaluation Period] TSR evaluation period for the FY2025 Plan will be from FY2025 to FY2027.

-FY 2024 FY 2025 FY 2026 FY 2027 FY 2028 FY 2029 FY 2024 PSU TSR Evaluation Period Stock issuance FY 2025 PSU TSR Evaluation F Period Stock issuance FY 2026 PSU TSRE Evaluation Period Stock issuance
+FY 2025 FY 2026 FY 2027 FY 2028 FY 2029 FY 2030 FY 2025 PSU TSRE valuation Period Stock issuance FY 2026 PSU TSRE valuation Period Stock issuance FY 2027 PSU TSRE valuation Period Stock issuance

-[TSR Evaluation Category]

-The Company TSR is compared to the index growth and the peer group TSR.
+[TSR Evaluation Category] The Company TSR is compared to the index growth and the peer group TSR

 Category of evaluation % of evaluation Method of evaluation Index growth comparison 50% The coefficient of evaluation is determined by whether the Company TSR is better/worse than JPX-Nikkei 400 Index (including dividends) growth.
-Peer group TSR 50% comparison The coefficient of evaluation is determined by the ran of the Company TSR in the peer group (domestic or foreign chemical/health care companies of similar siz- to the Company in domestic sales and market capital f.
+Peer group TSR comparison 50% The coefficient of evaluation is determined by the rank of the Company TSR in the peer group (domestic or foreign chemical/health care companies of similar size to the Company in domestic sales and market capital).

+f.
 Stock remuneration with restriction of transfer (RS)

 Each year, the Company shall deliver shares of the Company's common stock equivalent to the base amount determined by position or office in accordance with the share delivery rules concerning Stock remuneration with restriction of transfer to the Director and Corporate Executive Officer.
-In order to share shareholder value and increase the share price over the medium to long term, the restricted transfer period shall be the period from the date of delivery of shares to the date of retirement as the Director or Corporate Executive Officer of the Company.
+In order to share shareholder value and increase the share price over the medium to long term, the restricted transfer period shall be the period from the date of delivery of shares to the date of retirement as the Director or Corporate Executive Officer of the Company or its wholly owned domestic subsidiary.